How Many Fish Can I Put in a 55-gallon Freshwater Tank?

 For example, the substrate such as sand, gravel, rocks, and plants in the tank.
 Some tanks also contain lighting and other forms of decoration.
 Always consider the things found in the tank before deciding the number of fish you want to stock inside because the volume of water in a tank can be reduced up to 15 percent by the presence of these materials.

-In conclusion, the rule of 1 inch of fish to 1 gallon of water is a safe rule to follow to figure the number of fish to stock.
-Always consider;
+The rule of 1 inch of fish to 1 gallon of water is a safe rule to follow to figure the number of fish to stock.

 1. The type of fish